ONSdigital/csvcubed/external-docs/docs/guides/configuration/unit-configuration.md

 ### Linking a unit to the observation it describes

 When creating a unit in a units column, it is also possible to specify an observation value to associate the units with, by entering the observation value into the `describes_observations` field.
 This is (only) necessary to associate a unit to its relevant observation value when there are multiple measures and the data set is in the pivoted shape, as otherwise there would be no clear link between the unit being used for different observations in columns.
-For more information on the distinction between pivoted/standard shape data sets, as well as single/multiple measures, see the [Pivoted Shape](../shape-data/pivoted-shape) TODO: Fix this link to the pivoted shape page when the location of the new guide page is decided.
+For more information on the distinction between pivoted/standard shape data sets, as well as single/multiple measures, see the [Pivoted Shape](../shape-data/pivoted-shape.md)

 Example of a units column being defined with the `describes_obserations` field used to link to an observation.